Who can I contact if I need help choosing courses?

 What should I do if I have to miss a class?

 Please contact your instructor by email and inform him or her of the reason for your absence before class.
 Please note that GCAC has a strict attendance policy.
-Students who do not attend regularly will be blocked from registering in the following course session.
+Students who accept a space in a course and miss more than one class will be blocked from registering in the following course session.

 What should I do if I have to drop a course?